openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065-frontend-composability.rst

 Header/Footer
 -------------

-MFEs may use different versions of the `frontend-component-header <frontend-component-header>`_ and `frontend-component-footer <frontend-component-footer_>`_ components, also resulting in functional, stylistic, and content/navigation differences.
+MFEs may use different versions of the `frontend-component-header <frontend-component-header_>`_ and `frontend-component-footer <frontend-component-footer_>`_ components, also resulting in functional, stylistic, and content/navigation differences.
 MFE authors may also make their own headers and footers in isolation without following the best practice of using the shared components.

 Branding
 --------

 Brand packages created from `brand-openedx <brand-openedx_>`_ may be different versions, resulting in any number of subtle visual differences.
-MFE authors may also make divergent choices like varying page widths, to the detrement of our user experience.
+MFE authors may also make divergent choices like varying page widths, to the detriment of our user experience.

 Other Dependencies
 ------------------

 MFEs may have completely different versions of any other dependency.
 We mitigate some of this by consolidating some important dependencies in `frontend-build <frontend-build_>`_ and `frontend-platform <frontend-platform_>`_, but even those can have different versions from MFE to MFE.
-For developers, this increases cognitive load and slows velocity because of the need to adjust to the idiosyncracies of each application.
+For developers, this increases cognitive load and slows velocity because of the need to adjust to the idiosyncrasies of each application.

 User and Developer Experience
 =============================